coinfilip/frontend-mentor/newbie/single-price-grid-component-master/README.md

 ### Useful resources

 - [A Complete Guide to CSS Grid | CSS Tricks](https://css-tricks.com/snippets/css/complete-guide-grid/) - A great resource to quickly browse the properties of grid.
-- [Grids | MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids#creating_your_grid_in_css) - If you're tired or can't comprehend a lot of words from the previous resource, you can watch the video on this page from Mozilla Developer Network.
+- [Grids | MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids#creating_your_grid_in_css) - If you're tired or can't comprehend a lot of words from the previous resource and just wanted a refresher/good starter, you can watch the video on this page from Mozilla Developer Network.

 ## Author